snydergi/ToastBot/README.md

 # ToastBot
 ## Thermal Optimization and Actuation of Sliced Toast Robot (T.O.A.S.T Bot)
+Authors: Sharwin Patil, Grayson Snyder, Asa Rogers, and Tony Shilati

+## Overview
+Toastbot is a ros2 package that relies on the moveitapi package to command a Franka Emika Panda robot pick up a piece of bread, toast it, and place it on a plate.
+The package uses April tags to track objects in the physical environment of the robot and to track when object states change.

+This repository depends on the [moveit API](https://github.com/ME495-EmbeddedSystems/moveitapi-group5) developed by the same authors.
+To maintain this project and the API separately, it is a submodule in this repo and must be updated to include it.

 ## Getting Setup
-This repository depends on the [moveit API](https://github.com/ME495-EmbeddedSystems/moveitapi-group5) developed by the same authors.
-In order to maintain this project and the API separately, it is submoduled in this repo, and must be updated in order to include.

 When first cloning the repo:
 ```bash